radum/pi-cluster/docker/README.md

 # TODO

 - [ ] Set Traefik to handle the docker containers routing (this will fix using local 192. ips inside the apps of each container)
+- [ ] Transmissions is crashing very often for some reason